datasciencecampus/coffee-and-coding-ldn/README.md

 to pose any coding related queries/ruminations/ideas to the gathered coding community.

+## Our Next Event

+Our next meet up will be 11:00-12:30 on Thursday 27 Feb 2020 in Meeting Room 8.

+Art will be "breaking your brain with - λ (lambda calculus)".
+Domain and Range:
+How functional programming can make data science easier.
+For the curious and the technical!

 ## About this repository

 A _public_ repository to hold resources and notes from ONS Coffee & Coding